yafyx/weather-data-scraping/README.md

-# Weather Data Scraper
+# Time and Date Weather Scraping

-## Overview

-The Weather Data Scraper is a Python script designed to extract historical weather data from the timeanddate.com website for a specific location.
-The script utilizes web scraping techniques to gather information from the historical weather tables and organizes the data into a CSV file for further analysis.
+Extract historical weather data from the timeanddate.com website for a specific location.
+The script uses web scraping techniques to collect information from historical weather tables and organizes the data into a CSV file for further analysis.

 ## Features